 Runner Cap and Wait List – As this is our FINAL Frenzy, we anticipate a larger than usual field.
 In accordance with Ridge to Rivers rules, the Frenzy is capped at 200 runners.
 We will set up a wait list on Ultrasignup should we reach our cap before registration closes.

 Starting Time/Headlamps – The race starts at 6:00 a.m., and it will be dark for approximately 1.5 – 2 hours.
 Therefore, you will need to wear a headlamp at the start of the race.
 The trail will be marked – and you will be able to shine your light to see the markings – but it is mighty dark out there before the sun comes up.

-Course – The 2013 race will start in the parking lot by Fort Boise Community Center and Military Reserve.
-After a short run up Mountain Cove Road, the rest of the course is run on scenic single-track trails with 2 short segments on dirt forest service roads.
+Course – The 2018 race will start in the parking lot by Fort Boise Community Center / Military Reserve / Dog park on Mountain Cover Rd.
+After a short run up Mountain Cove Road, the rest of the course is run on scenic single-track trails with 2 short segments on dirt US Forest Service roads.

 The course contains multiple uphill and downhill sections.
 The terrain is of moderate difficulty, providing a challenge to runners, but not too hard for first-timers.